nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 私钥只存在于本机中

+*Authenticity*
+Ability to determine that statements, policies and permissions issued by persons or systems are genuine *Nonrepudiation*: authentic statements issued by some person or system cannot be denied *Digital signatures*, achieve nonreputation and also check integrity Electronically identifying people

 *Privacy*
 Concerns individuals and their expectations on how their data behaviours, and interactions are recorded, utilised and spread
 - Person gets to control information about themselves
 - 不安全的库: 撞库攻击

 **Teamwork for making secure system**

+*Security Principles*
+- Economy of mechanism: simplicity indesign and implementatioinof security measures

 *Threat Modelling*
 - Who is the adversary